gisaia/ARLAS-stack-birdstracking-tutorial/README.md

 - start an ARLAS-Exploration stack
 - Index some birdtracking data in Elasticsearch
 - Reference the indexed birdtracking data in ARLAS
+- Create a view of ARLAS-wui (a dashboard) to explore the birdtracking data using ARLAS-wui-hub and ARLAS-wui-builder

 ### What will you need ?